LailaG112/Project03-JuicyBreakout/README.md

 Project 3 Juicy Brick Breaker 10/3/24

 A brick breaker game with added features
+* changed the controls to the left and right arrow keys
 ## Implementation
 1. Changed the color of the paddle
 2. Added a background image to the gameplay screen